 A man’s hands would have trembled.
 Even cloned replacements – flesh and blood and bone painted properly over each other in delicate layers – might have shaken.
 But machines, these artificial machines, felt nothing so delicately human as fear or anticipation.
-There was only the rage, the searing inferno of anger and loss sealed away inside his metal body.
-Fake fingers closed and ground hungrily at Jack’s side.
-Blood clung to the metal like rust.
+There was only the rage, the searing inferno of anger and loss sealed away inside Jack’s metal body.
+Fake fingers closed and ground hungrily at his side and blood clung to the metal like rust.

-Jack stood before Beauty By Night.
-At last.
 Jack reached for the painting.
 He had no plan for getting it out of the well-protected penthouse, but he didn’t care.
-It was here, just inches away…
+It was here, right in front of him…

 The ceiling lights flared suddenly, flooding the room with bright white and drowning the nightlights entirely.
 Jack spun.
 His computerized eyes whirred and constricted to pinpoints.

 A man stood in the door, watching.
-He was young – far younger than Jack, if age meant anything to a cyborg anymore – and handsome in a raw, unrefined sort of way.
+He was young – far younger than Jack, if age meant anything to a cyborg – and handsome in a raw, unrefined sort of way.
 Not the kind of man likely to sit in a studio and pose, but who an inspired artist might ask anyway.
 His hair was a dark blond, not a poet’s field of wheat under the sun.
-The man held a large handgun at his hip, heavy and scarred, but with the closed refection barrel of a laser.
-Not an NI gun like those that lay beside the broken guards, empty of bullets that had only flattened uselessly against a cyborg’s thick fibersteel armor.
+The man held a large handgun at his hip, heavy and scarred, but with the closed refraction barrel of a laser.
+Not an NI gun like those that lay beside the broken guards, empty of bullets that had only flattened uselessly against the cyborg’s thick illonium armor.

 Jack’s uninflected voice echoed hollowly from the speakers in his cheeks.
 “Gavin Hun?”